NIRP Crash Indicator Signals Very Reliable For 2016

 3.3%

-The impetus for development of the NIRP Crash Indicator was my research conducted on negative rates and the extreme volatility they caused for the global markets from February through November of 2016.
-See "Japan's NIRP Increases Probability of Global Market- Crash Probability", February 26, 2016.
+The impetus for development of the NIRP Crash Indicator was my research conducted on negative rates and the extreme volatility they caused for the global markets from February through November 2016.
+See "Japan's NIRP Increases Global Market-Crash Probability," February 26, 2016.

-For the NIPR Crash indicator to decrease from pre-crash ORANGE, or full crash RED, to caution YELLOW requires that the exchange rate between the yen and dollar be stable for an extended period of time, or that the dollar advance significantly versus the yen.
+For the NIPR Crash indicator to decrease from pre-crash ORANGE or full crash RED to caution YELLOW requires that the exchange rate between the yen and dollar be stable for an extended period of time, or that the dollar advance significantly versus the yen.
 An increase in the indicator from YELLOW to ORANGE requires a steady advance or a significant one-day advance of the yen versus the dollar.
-The NIRP Crash Indicator cannot go to an all clear GREEN signal until the negative interest rate policies being utilized by the world's central banks and the negatively yielding securities trading in global markets have been eradicated.
-When the NIRP Crash Indicator was developed there was no intention for there to be a "buy" signal other than GREEN.
-However, because of its proven reliability the YELLOW signal, by default, became the buy signal for those who wish to trade the markets.
+The NIRP Crash Indicator cannot go to an all-clear GREEN signal until the negative interest rate policies being utilized by the world's central banks and the negatively yielding securities trading in global markets have been eradicated.
+When the NIRP Crash Indicator was developed, there was no intention for there to be a "buy" signal other than GREEN.
+However, because of its proven reliability, the YELLOW signal, by default, became the buy signal for those who wish to trade the markets.

-The primary metric that powers the NIRP Crash Indicator, is the sudden increase in the volatility of the exchange rates of the yen versus the dollar and other currencies.
-The significant changes in the yen to dollar exchange rate accurately predicted the crash of 2008 and recent declines of the markets to multi-year lows in August of 2015 and February 2016.
-In my April 9, 2016, article entitled "Yen Volatility Puts Market on Precipice of Crash", and my video interview below entitled "Yen Volatility Causes Market Crashes", further details are provided on the phenomenon of the yen being a leading indicator of market crashes.
+The primary metric that powers the NIRP Crash Indicator is the sudden increase in volatility of the exchange rates of the yen versus the dollar and other currencies.
+The significant changes in the yen to dollar exchange rate accurately predicted the crash of 2008 and recent declines of the markets to multi-year lows in August 2015 and February 2016.
+In my April 9, 2016, article entitled "Yen Volatility Puts Market on Precipice of Crash," and my video interview below entitled "Yen Volatility Causes Market Crashes," further details are provided on the phenomenon of the yen being a leading indicator of market crashes.

-The only logical conclusion for yen volatility, or its sudden and significant increases versus the dollar being a leading indicator of crashes, is that the Japanese yen and the U.S. dollar are the world's two largest single-nation reserve currencies.
-For this reason, the yen is the best default safe-haven currency utilized by investors during any U.S. and global economic and market crises.
-When crises unfold, historically the U.S. dollar - by far the world's most liquid and largest safe-haven currency - is susceptible to dramatic declines until the storm has passed.
+The only logical conclusion for yen volatility or its sudden and significant increases versus the dollar being a leading indicator of crashes is that the Japanese yen and the U.S. dollar are the world's two largest single-nation reserve currencies.
+For this reason, the yen is the best default safe haven currency utilized by investors during any U.S. and global economic and market crisis.
+When crises unfold, historically the U.S. dollar - by far the world's most liquid and largest safe haven currency - is susceptible to dramatic declines until the storm has passed.

-Savvy investors know that the U.S. is, unquestionably, considered the world's leading economy and markets.
+Savvy investors know that the U.S. is unquestionably considered the world's leading economy and markets.
 They know that upon a crash of the U.S. stock market, the initial knee-jerk reaction would be a simultaneous crash of the U.S. dollar.
-Because Japan has the world's second leading single-nation currency the yen is currently the default-hedge currency.
-Even though the euro, arguably, ranks with the U.S. dollar as the world's top reserve currency for liquidity and circulation, it is not the preferred hedge against the greenback.
-The euro is shared by 19 of the European Union's member countries that have wide-ranging social and economic policies, and political persuasions.
+Because Japan has the world's second leading single-nation currency, the yen is currently the default hedge currency.
+Even though the euro arguably ranks with the U.S. dollar as the world's top reserve currency for liquidity and circulation, it is not the preferred hedge against the greenback.
+The euro is shared by 19 of the European Union's member countries that have wide-ranging social and economic policies and political persuasions.
 For this reason, and also because Japan is considered to be one of the most fiscally conservative countries on the planet, the default currency is the yen.
 The U.S. dollar does not experience extended crashes versus the Swiss franc and the British pound sterling during times of crises because each of the underlying countries has economies much smaller than Japan's.

 The only way to trade or hedge a currency is by pairing it with or tying the currency to another currency.
 Therefore, to effectuate the equivalent of a short sale for a currency (e.g., U.S. dollar) would require that the seller utilize dollars to purchase a currency (e.g., Japanese yen) that they believe will appreciate versus the paired currency (e.g., U.S. dollar).